richmedina/vot-dev/README.md

 calculateVOT("S01_map-task.wav", "S01_map-task.TextGrid", ['t', 'T', 'tt'])
 ```

 For this execution, the program will only look for phone labels 't', 'T', and 'tt'.
 Use this approach if the TextGrid contains labels that are lowercase and uppercase.
-This is done, for example, in at least one Arabic corpus to distinguish between non-emphatic (ie, plain) and emphatic (ie, pharyngealized) stops, as well as geminate stops.
+This is done, for example, in corpora to distinguish between non-emphatic (ie, plain) and emphatic (ie, pharyngealized) stops, as well as geminate stops.

 \
 **2.3.
 Single-pair processing with specific stops:**